 The विंशोत्तरी दशा (Vimshottari Dasha) is the most widely used predictive timeline in Vedic astrology.
 It runs for 120 years and divides that span across the nine grahas in a fixed sequence: Ketu, Venus, Sun, Moon, Mars, Rahu, Jupiter, Saturn, Mercury.
 The sequence itself never changes.
 What changes from chart to chart is only two things: which Mahadasha is running at the moment of birth, and how far into that Mahadasha the person is born.

 Both of those depend on the Moon's exact position inside its Janma Nakshatra.
 The Moon moves through the zodiac at about thirteen degrees and ten arc-minutes per day, which is roughly thirty-three arc-seconds per minute of clock time.
 Inside one Nakshatra (13 degrees 20 minutes wide), the Moon takes a little over twenty-four hours to cross.
 The fraction of the Nakshatra the Moon has already traversed at the moment of birth is the fraction of the corresponding Mahadasha the person has already lived through.
-This is why the calendar is calibrated to the minute even though the Moon is the slowest-moving of the visible planetary clocks for this purpose.
+This is why the Dasha calendar is still calibrated to the minute, even though the Moon moves far more slowly than the Lagna and the divisional ascendants.

 How a Six-Minute Error Cascades Through the Dasha Calendar